Ethel May Hill ... Gillard/Hogarth

 Ethel May presumably continued living on the goldfields with her father, William Samuel Hill, and remaining siblings, and would have met William Edgar Gillard there, as I believe he went up there from Perth around 1901.

+Sadly, Ethel May's death certificate records that she died not only from pulmonary tuberculosis, but also from 'exhaustion'.
 William Robert Gillard and his mother Ethel May are buried in the same grave in Karrakatta Cemetery.
 (This photograph shows the headstone of the Irish woman who is buried there now.)
 It's in an area that's been 'renewed', and not only is there no headstone (I'm guessing there never was one) the exact position of the grave is not to be seen, as there has been another burial at ROEC 009.
 The cemetery records have Ethel May's name spelt incorrectly, as Ethel May Hogartt [sic].

-The 'grantee' of the original plot (which expired 29 Nov 1962) is one Elizabeth Mary Lynch.
-I now believe that this was Ethel's younger sister, whom we knew in our family as 'Elsie', and that the first burial in the plot was that of her son Thomas Mathew [sic] Lynch, aged 0 years, having died 5 November 1912.
-Elizabeth Mary (b.
-1891) married one T. [Thomas?]
-M. Lynch, so prolly she provided the gravesite for Ethel in 1919 and then again for Willie in 1927.
+In the Cemetery records, the 'grantee' of the original plot (which expired 29 Nov 1962) was 'Elizabeth Mary Lynch'.
+She was Ethel's younger sister, whom we knew in our family as 'Elsie', and the first burial in the plot was that of her son Thomas Mathew [sic] Lynch, aged 0 years, who died 5 November 1912.
+Mary Elizabeth (b.
+1891) married Thomas M. Lynch (in 1912), so prolly she provided the gravesite (she bought for her son) for her sister Ethel in 1919 and then again for her nephew Will in 1927.

 References